A Generative Model for Texture Synthesis based on Optimal Transport between Feature Distributions: Generative model

+\paragraph{Neural network architecture} We consider the feed-forward texture synthesis model introduced in~\cite{ulyanov2016texture} that we refer to as \emph{TexNet}.
+This model takes as input a latent variable $z = \{z_0,\ldots,z_M\}$ constituted of $M+1$ inputs $z_l$ of size $\propto 2^l$ (with $M=4$ as advocated in~\cite{ulyanov2016texture} for texture synthesis).
+The first input $z_0$ passes through a convolutional block and a block of upsampling by a factor $2$, then the result is concatenated with $z_1$ and passes again through a convolutional and upsamling block and so on.
+For the detailed architecture, we refer to the Figure~2 of~\cite{ulyanov2016texture}.

+One of the key advantage of this network in comparison to other methods is its small number of parameters (around 65K), enabling fast convergence during optimization on a single image.
+It has been originally designed to synthesize textures by minimizing the Gram-VGG loss introduced in~\cite{gatys_texture_2015}.
+We next demonstrate that the parameters of such a generative network can be learned with the GOTEX algorithm, \emph{i.e.} by only enforcing the feature distributions at various scales.

-In practice, for each iteration $k$ and at each layer $l$ we first update $\ph_l$ as proposed in \cite{genevay2016ot}.
-Then we sample an image and perform a stochastic gradient step in $\theta$.
-The fully convolutional neural network designed for texture generation in \cite{ulyanov2016texture} is taken for $g_\theta$.
-The main advantage of convolutional networks is that, once learnt, they can generate arbitrarily large images.
-In our PyTorch implementation, we use the Adam optimizer to estimate the parameters $\theta$.
-We run the algorithm for $10000$ iterations with a learning-rate $0.0005$.
-An averaged stochastic gradient ascent (ASGA) with $10$ inner iterations is used for computing $\ph^\star$.
-In this setting, 30' are required to train our generator with a GPU Nvidia K40m.
+\paragraph{Optimization} In our PyTorch implementation, we use this time the Adam optimizer~\cite{kingma2014adam} to estimate the parameters $\theta$.
+For the GOTEX-patch algorithm, $10000$ iterations have been used with a learning-rate $\eta_{\theta} = 0.01$.
+An averaged stochastic gradient ascent with $100$ inner iterations is used for computing $\psi^*$.
+In total, one million $4\times4$ patches at $\LL = 4$ different scales are therefore sampled to train the neural network.
+For GOTEX-VGG, $10000$ images are sampled during training (batch of 1) with the same optimizer.
+In these setting, 10 hours are required to train each generator with a GPU Nvidia K40m.